We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

 - They visit the cart page to confirm their order.

-- Finally, they pay and check out.
+- They pay and check out.

-Firstly, they struggled with reminding users to finish their purchases and buy tickets through the app.
+They were struggling to remind users to finish their purchases and buy tickets through the app.

 When this user was on another application that supported ads, they would see an advertisement for that same basketball game.